 Icicle Mushroom Facts

-- The term Icicle Mushroom serves as the common name for any of the fungi in the genus Hericium.
+- Perhaps most notably, the distinctive term Icicle Mushroom serves as the common name for any of the fungi in the genus Hericium.
 Furthermore, regardless of its unusual appearance, all known members of this genus remain edible.

-- The name derives from the obvious resemblance of its structure to hanging icicles, or, in the minds of some, cave-based stalactites.
+- In addition, the common name derives from the obvious resemblance of its structure to hanging icicles, or, in the minds of some, cave-based stalactites.
 For the moment, researchers classify a total of four species within this fascinating genus.

-- The members of this genus also bear other, rather colorful, common names.
+- Furthermore, the different members of this interesting genus also bear other, rather colorful, common names.
 These include the lion’s mane, the bear’s head, and the monkey’s head, to go along with their respective scientific names.

 - Finally, the Icicle Mushroom does have commercial uses.
-In some portions of the world, this remarkable form of fungus can be found in extensive cultivation as a food source.
+In some portions of the world, this remarkable fungus can be also found in extensive cultivation as a food source.
 This usage of it most notably takes place in the country of China.

 Icicle Mushroom Physical Description

 Given that there are multiple forms of the Icicle Mushroom, one fact understandably stands out.
 That’s because certain physical differences quite naturally exist between them.
-Yet, some characteristics remain true to them all.
+Yet, some characteristics nevertheless remain true to them all.

 Firstly, the stalk of the fascinating mushroom variety itself remains relatively short.
-Secondly, it most commonly attaches itself to a tree.
+Secondly, it most commonly attaches itself to a tree via its spines.
 Mature specimens can also be easily distinguished from other varieties by the numerous drooping spines.

 - Kingdom: Fungi